MaheshLakshman/LaravelWithJwt/README.md

 3. Install packages using "composer install" command.

-4. run Database migration for creating tables in your database, "php artisan migrate".
+4. Run Database migration for creating tables in your database, "php artisan migrate".

 5. Generate secret key for your JWT "php artisan jwt:secret" it will create a JWT secret key in your .env file